opencpn-radar-pi/radar_pi/flatpak/README.md

 Shipdriver flatpak README
 -------------------------

-This is a simple packaging to be used together with  opencpn's flatpak package.
+A simple packaging to be used together with  opencpn's flatpak package.
 To build and install:

   - Install flatpak and flatpak-builder as described in https://flatpak.org/
   - Install the opencpn  flatpak package using latest official version on